arh-eu/gds-cpp-messages/README.md

 The `include` folder contains the header files which should be used.
 These use the standard C++ headers and the `<msgpack.hpp>` for the MessagePack structures.

 Alternatively, you can compile the source files found in the `src` folder with a compiler that supports the `C++17` standard as well to create the library.
 You should not forget to link all dependencies with it, otherwise the compilation process will fail.

+## Docker usage

+The `Dockerfile` in this repository can be used to automatically set up a container for you with all the dependencies installed.
+With that you do not need to manually setup anything.

 ## Console Client